yuvalnsn/messaging-system/README.md

 - [Testing](#testing)
 - [Examples and Screenshots](#examples-and-screenshots)

-## IMPORTANT POINTS REGARDING ASSIGMENT

-1. Regarding the 'Read/Fetch message' requirement: I decided to split the logic into 2 endpoints.
-Instead of marking the message as 'read' as soon as it is sent back to the client, I opted to expose another endpoint for PATCH requests that acknowledge to the server that the requested message did indeed reach the client.
-This decision was made because I assumed that a response from the server could fail.

-2. I used Token authentication.
-For convenience, within the Postman file, I created a Token variable to store the received token after login.
-Additionally, I've added 'Pre-request scripts' for each request to extract the token and inject it into the headers for authorization.
-This is solely for the convenience of checking the assignment.
-Feel free to remove the scripts (though you will need to enter the token manually in order to use the endpoints).

-3. If anything is unclear, I will be more than happy to clarify.
 ## Description

 The Messaging System is a REST API backend built to facilitate communication between users.
 It allows users to send,